keboola/developers-docs/cli/devops-use-cases/index.md

 2. Initialize the GitHub repository using the `git init` command.

-Now, you can perform `kbc push` or `kbc pull` as normal, enabling you to merge the main with the main branch.
+Now, you can perform `kbc push` or `kbc pull` as normal, enabling you to sync the production development branch into main.

 #### Creating a new branch